tailor-madebit/scatering-website/README.md

-# scatering-website
+# catering-website
-it's a beginner level catering website mad with html and bootstrap
+it's a beginner level catering website made with html and bootstrap it's probably what is called a spaghetti code